GREASE INTERCEPTOR CLEANING IN EVERETT

 Keeping tabs on the waste content of your grease interceptor

 Large fast food chain restaurants have learned that when it comes to grease interceptors, the bigger, the better, due to the massive volumes of FOG waste that must be processed each day.
-The primary reason for a grease interceptor installation is to trap all FOG wastes from out of the passing water, which otherwise would contaminate the city sewer system with negative results.
-For this reason, it is imperative to strictly follow a regular schedule with regard to pumping and cleaning.
+The primary reason for a grease interceptor installation is to trap all FOG wastes in the passing water, which otherwise would contaminate the city sewer system with negative results.
+For this reason, it’s imperative to strictly follow a regular schedule with regards to pumping and cleaning.
 A brand new or newly cleaned grease interceptor operates at its highest efficiency since it begins free from any waste which interferes with the processing.

-The grease interceptor chambers have the effect of trapping the greasy waste by taking advantage of the fact that it is not as heavy or as dense as water, so it will easily separate.
-The volume of the most commonly used grease interceptor is 750 gallons.
-However, the volume of the larger tanks can be 3000 to 4000 gallons.
-In fact, large fast food chain food serving establishments use grease interceptors with a volume as high as 5000 gallons.
+The grease interceptor chambers trap the greasy waste by taking advantage of the fact that it’s not as heavy or as dense as water, so it will easily separate.
+The volume of the most commonly used grease interceptor is 750 gallons with the volume of the larger tanks up to 3000 to 4000 gallons.
+Large fast food chain food serving establishments use grease interceptors with a volume as high as 5000 gallons.
 Any failure or overflow could mean an emergency shutdown which could be financially ruinous.

-Of course, a waste level of 100% will be a disaster and met with a heavy fine and possibly other actions by the authorities.
+Of course, a waste level of 100% would be a disaster and met with a heavy fine and possibly other actions by the authorities.
 The Everett health and safety regulations mandate that this level cannot go above 30%, because once the level goes beyond that limit, incidents of an overflow increase exponentially.
 Whenever we perform any service on your grease interceptor, we take note of the waste level and the amount of time that has passed since the last service.
-Soon a trend will be observed which will allow us to know in advance what the waste level will be at all times.
+Soon a trend can be observed which will allow us to know in advance what the waste level will be.